NYPL/metadata-documentation/workflows/digitization/exhibitions.md

    1. Toggle the ClickUp task Status to **In Progress**
    1. It is not necessary to [request rights metadata](/metadata-documentation/workflows/rights/#requesting-rights-metadata) during metadata creation as rights can be requested following digitization during the [approval](/metadata-documentation/workflows/approvals/) process
 1. Corresponding [**New Digitization Approvals 🔒**](https://app.clickup.com/2305128/v/l/6-180919377-1) are connected to the **New Digitization Tracking** task as they are received by MSU
-1. The [Interim Manager, Metadata Services](/metadata-documentation/contact/), will close the **New Digitization Tracking** task once all related digitization and approvals are complete
+1. The [Manager, Metadata Services](/metadata-documentation/contact/), will close the **New Digitization Tracking** task once all related digitization and approvals are complete

 ## See Also
 - [NYPL Exhibition ID](/metadata-documentation/metadata/element/identifier/nypl-exhibition/) for guidelines on formatting the identifier assigned to material included in exhibitions at the New York Public Library